 Texas Gun Control Laws

-Texas gun control laws are among the least-restrictive among U.S. states.
-While machine guns, saw-off shotguns, silencers, armor-piercing bullets, zip guns, and explosive weapons are illegal, Texas does not have a waiting period for gun purchases.
+Texas gun control laws are among the least-restrictive in the U.S. While machine guns, saw-off shotguns, silencers, armor-piercing bullets, zip guns, and explosive weapons are in most cases prohibited by state law, Texas does not have a waiting period for gun purchases.
 Additionally, Texas allows all qualified applicants to carry a concealed firearm with a permit.

-Learn more about Texas gun control laws in the table below, and additional background on the subject can be found below.
+Learn more about Texas gun control laws and additional background on the subject in the table below.
 See Details on State Gun Control Laws for more general information.

 Second Amendment Basics